 The Bristol Catholic Chaplaincy has been around in its current form since 1964, when the house was acquired by the Clifton Diocese.
 Since then a chaplain has been in permanent residence.
 The chaplain is Fr.
 Rupert Allen.
 Our home at 103 Queens Road is the centre for Catholic students and staff of both the University of Bristol and the University of the West of England.

 As well as having its own chapel, the Chaplaincy has its own common room, which is accessible to students throughout the day for study and socialising.

 The Chaplaincy is also home to Cathsoc, the University of Bristol Catholic Society.
-Led by a yearly elected committee, CathSoc provides entertainment and relaxation for its members.
+Led by an annually elected committee, CathSoc provides entertainment and relaxation for its members.